alexandrehuat/dp-gan/README.md

 ----

 This repository contains my implementation of dp-GAN (Differentially Private Generative Adversarial Network) for my deep learning project assessment.
 It is organized as follows:
-* Directory `summary` contains the report of the project.
+* Directory `summary` contains the report of the project in __French only__.
 This document consists in (i) a summary of the original paper of dp-GAN and (ii) a report on my implementation.
-Its PDF version has been precompiled, but run `./compile.sh` if needed.
+Its PDF version has been precompiled, but run `./compile.sh` from `summary` if needed.
 * Directory `dpgan` contains the implementation of the project.
 See the report in `summary` or the docstrings of each files to understand it.
-* Directory `data` contains all relevant data for the use of the implemented neural networks.
+* Directory `data` contains all relevant data for the use of the implemented neural network.

 All other useful information can be found in `summary/summary.pdf`.